xdssio/xetrack/README.md

 # run any other SQL in a oneliner
 $ xt sql database.db "SELECT * FROM db.events;"

-# retrive a model which was saved into a files as files using cloudpickle
+# retrive a model (any object) which was saved into a file using cloudpickle
-$ xt get database.db model hash  output
+$ xt assets export database.db hash output

+# remove an object from the assets
+$ xt assets delete database.db hash

 # If you have two databases, and you want to merge one to the other
-$ xt copy source.db target.db
+$ xt copy source.db target.db --assets/--no-assets
 ```